-DID YOU KNOW: Early speedometers actually had two gauges: one for the driver, which was located on the dashboard, and a larger one at the front side of the vehicle.
-The larger, exterior gauge was there so the police could read your travelling speed.
+DID YOU KNOW: Early speedometers had two gauges: one for the driver, which was located on the dashboard, and a larger, exterior gauge on the front side of the vehicle so the police could read your travelling speed.

 - the drive cable